 \textbf{Abstract}: In 1992, Erd\H{o}s and Hegyv\'{a}ri showed that for any prime $p$, there exist infinitely many length 3 weakly prime-additive numbers divisible by $p$.
-In 2018, Fang and Chen showed that for any positive integer $m$, there exists infinitely many length 3 weakly prime-additive numbers divisible by $m$ if and only if $8$ does not divide $m$.
-Under the assumption $(\ast)$ of existence of a prime in certain arithmetic progression with prescribed primitive root, which is true under the Generalized Riemann Hypothesis (GRH), we show for any positive integer $m$, there exists infinitely many length 4 weakly prime-additive numbers divisible by $m$.
+In 2018, Fang and Chen showed that for any positive integer $m$, there exist infinitely many length 3 weakly prime-additive numbers divisible by $m$ if and only if $8$ does not divide $m$.
+Assuming the existence of a prime in certain arithmetic progressions with prescribed primitive root, which is true under the Generalized Riemann Hypothesis (GRH), we show that for any positive integer $m$, there exist infinitely many length 4 weakly prime-additive numbers divisible by $m$.
 We also present another related result analogous to the length 3 case shown by Fang and Chen.